Bernard-LTW/unit4_project/README.md

 ## Extensibility

 The client was very satisfied with the final result, as it met all of his requirements.
-After some additional discussion we concluded that the following future extensions could be added:
+After some additional discussion, we concluded that the following future extensions could be added:

 1. Commenting System - A commenting system to be added to posts as it could let other users give their own opinion with another piece of code.
 This could be done using a new table inside the database.
+2. Sorting option "By Code Language" - An option can be added to allow for filtering by code language so people with specific language needs can find it more easily.
+3. Limit Likes to one per user per post - Limiting likes to one per user can reduce the chances of spamming likes and more accurate rating of the code being posted.

 # Appendix